QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Randomized low-discrepancy sequences

-Here we have used a set of Sobol' generating matrices from Joe and Kuo\footnote{``new-joe-kuo-6.21201'' direction numbers from \url{https://web.maths.unsw.edu.au/~fkuo/sobol/index.html}} \citep{joe2008constructing} which are stored in a standardized format in the \texttt{LDData} repository.
+Here we have used a set of Sobol' generating matrices from \citet{joe2008constructing}, which are stored in a standardized format in the \texttt{LDData} repository.
+Specifically, we use the ``new-joe-kuo-6.21201'' direction numbers from \url{https://web.maths.unsw.edu.au/~fkuo/sobol/index.html}.
 Other generating matrices from \texttt{LDData} may be used by passing in a file name from \url{https://github.com/QMCSoftware/LDData/blob/main/dnet/} or by passing an explicit array.

+Our \texttt{QMCPy} implementation also supports digital nets with prime bases other than $2$.
+For example, the following code generates a Faure sequence with $R$ independent LMS and digital permutation (DP) combinations.
+Faure sequences use a prime base equal to the smallest prime greater than or equal to the dimension, e.g., the $d=52$ dimensional Faure sequence uses prime base $b=53$ in the following setup.